IDA-FBK/mental-health-ontology/reqs&cqs/README.md

-# Mental Illness Detection Ontology Requirements & Competency Questions
+# Requirements & Competency Questions

 This document provides the requirements and competency questions (CQs) guiding the design of the MIAO ontology.
 The ontology is intended to unify representations of human and AI driven mental illness detection, ensuring semantic interoperability and enabling explainable analysis of detection results.